 The Marching 97, Lehigh’s beloved marching band, entertains Mountain Hawk fans on football Saturdays.

-The beautiful Linderman Library, one of three libraries at Lehigh, was built in 1878.
+Recently featured in Architectural Digest, the beautiful Linderman Library, one of three libraries at Lehigh, was built in 1878.